ava-labs/avalanche-docs/docs/subnets/how-to-import-public.md

     Mainnet
 ```

-As stated earlier, we will import from `Fuji`, so select it.
+As stated earlier, this is from Fuji, so select it.
-As a next step, `Avalanche-CLI` asks for the path of the genesis file on disk:
+As a next step, Avalanche-CLI asks for the path of the genesis file on disk:

 ```shell
 ✗ Provide the path to the genesis file: /tmp/subnet_evm.genesis.json
 ```

-It will be checked if the file at the provided path exists
+The wizard checks if the file at the provided path exists,
-(refer to check mark at the beginning of the line):
+refer to check mark at the beginning of the line:

 ```shell
 ✔ Provide the path to the genesis file: /tmp/subnetevm_genesis.json